Marlborough Community services

 A good range of community organisations and services is available in the region, provided by both smaller local groups and larger national organisations.

 You can contact Inland Revenue (IR) online, by phone or in person at the area offices in Kaikoura or Nelson.
 There is no office in Blenheim but they can arrange to meet you somewhere when you make an appointment.

 For a personal appointment, contact IR first by phone.
-Free interpreters are available for phone calls - when your call is answered, say "Language Line", and what language you require.
+Free interpreters are available for phone calls - when your call is answered, ask for "Ezispeak" and the language you require.

 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
 Find out more on the IRD website.